MuhammadQasimTanveer/BankingSystem/README.md

-🧮 Project Discription
+# Project Description

 A console-based banking management system developed in Java that simulates the core operations of a bank.
 It allows the user to manage customers, bank accounts (savings and current), and loan processes through a structured object-oriented design.

-✨ Features
+## ✨ Features

-      • Add and remove customers
+- Add and remove customers
-      • Create and delete bank accounts (Savings or Current)
+- Create and delete bank accounts (Savings or Current)
-      • Display detailed account information
+- Display detailed account information
-      • Apply for loans with interest calculation
+- Apply for loans with interest calculation
-      • Repay loans with remaining balance tracking
+- Repay loans with remaining balance tracking
-      • Display all registered customers and their financial profiles
+- Display all registered customers and their financial profiles
-      • Menu-driven console interface for interactive operation
+- Menu-driven console interface for interactive operation

-🛠 Technologies Used
+## 🛠 Technologies Used

-     Java (OOP principles, interfaces, inheritance, abstraction)
+- Java (OOP principles, interfaces, inheritance, abstraction)
-     Scanner for input handling
-     Console-based interface
+- Console-based interface